 The newly renovated Fortress of Justinian had only just opened when we visited Tirana.
 It’s a bit stark by day, but trust me, it’s absolutely pumping at night.

 Enter through one of the historic gates in the lofty fortress wall to the inner sanctum – a paved street of wine bars, classy restaurants, and gift boutiques that stay open until late.
-Porcelan Studio Seferi is my top pick for souvenirs – they sell beautiful plates and tablewear hand-painted with traditional Albanian motifs.
+Porcelain Studio Seferi is my top pick for souvenirs – they sell beautiful plates and tableware hand-painted with traditional Albanian motifs.

 For dinner, try La Gioia for seafood or Shendeverë Wine Bar for local plop and light bites.
 If nothing takes your fancy (or you’re after something more budget-friendly), Oda, our favourite restaurant in Tirana for traditional Albanian fare, is just a few blocks away.